Skip to Content

 Airlines in South Africa

-4. Dumela (Singular)/ Dumelang (Plural) – (Tswana and Sotho) Sotho is popular in the Free State province while Tswana is popular in the North West.
+4. Dumela (Singular)/ Dumelang (Plural) – (Tswana and Sotho) Sotho is popular in the Free State province while Tswana is popular in the North West, for saying hello in South Africa.
 You will also hear these languages a lot in the Gauteng cities; Johannesburg and Pretoria.

 5. Abuxeni (pronounced Abusheni) – Tsonga is not a popular language, but if you ever come across a Tsonga person then it will be good to at least know how to greet them in their language.